oliviaAB/sismonr/docs/index.md

 ## The stochastic model

- If you want to see the list of species and reactions (i.e. the stochastic model) of the system, you can use the option `writefile = T` of the `simulate(Parallel)inSilicoSystem` functions.
+ If you want to see the list of species and reactions (i.e. the stochastic model) of the system, you can use the option `writefile = T` and specify the directory in which the files text files will be saved (argument `filepath`) of the `simulate(Parallel)inSilicoSystem` functions.
+Note that if you omit to specify the output directory (`filepath`), the `writefile` argument will be ignored.
 This generates two text files: one listing the different species in the system, each line giving the name of a species and its initial abundance, and one listing the biochemical reactions and associated rates.
 The initial abundances and reaction rates are written in a general form (i.e. giving the QTL effect coefficients/initial abundance variation coefficients to be used to compute numerical values for each individual).
 The species and reactions files for this *in silico* system are available (here)[https://github.com/oliviaAB/sismonr/tree/master/docs/example/].

 ### The species